Dancing with a Stranger: Music video

 The music video was released on 29 January 2019.
-The video was directed by Vaughan Arnell, and was shot in London.
+The video was directed by Vaughan Arnell and was shot in London.
 It features Smith and Normani moving and dancing through a "sleek, stark home" while being surrounded by hologram projections of dancers.

-The music video for "Dancing with a Stranger" was the most viewed video in the United Kingdom on Vevo in 2019, and was the second most viewed video in the United Kingdom on YouTube of 2019.
+The music video for "Dancing with a Stranger" was the most viewed in the United Kingdom on Vevo in 2019, and was the second most viewed video in the United Kingdom on YouTube in 2019.